Mad Tracks: Release

-Mad Tracks was first revealed to the public as a demo prototype at the E3 trade fair in May 2004, where at the time, the studio's search for a publisher had begun.
+Mad Tracks was first revealed to the public as a prototype at the E3 trade fair in May 2004, where at the time, the studio's search for a publisher had begun.
 Which, in November, became Micro Application for the French release.
-At that same event (E3), it was showcased the following year.
-While the original release of the game was slated for late 2005, in November, it was delayed to February 2006.
+It was also showcased at E3 of the following year.
+While the original release of the game was slated for mid to late 2005, in November, it was delayed to February 2006.
 On January 10, a public demo was released, featuring three courses.
-Three days later, the game's French version of the official website was launched, with a German version following suit in November 2005.
+Three days later, the French version of the official website was launched, with a German version following suit earlier in November 2005.

-The game was released in France on February 17, 2006, for Microsoft Windows, published by Micro Application.
-Later that same month, the game was released in German and published by Frogstar Interactive.
-This was done alongside a patch update—version 1.1.
-This update fixed bugs, improved performance, online, graphics cards and controller support.
-The game's file size was dropped from 55 to 29 MB.
+Mad Tracks was released in France on February 17, 2006, for Windows, published by Micro Application, in all Auchan supermarkets of the country.
+Later that same month, it was released in German and published by Frogster Interactive.
+This was done alongside a patch update, version 1.1.
+This update fixed bugs, improved performance, graphics cards, controllers and online support.
+Additionally, the update decreased the file size from 55 to 29 MB.
 Another patch update, version 1.2, was released on April 20 and improved online multiplayer support, fixed a problem with the game's level of detail for 2D mipmap rendering, added matchmaking and support for non-Western keyboards.
-In June 13, the game was published by Akella and released in Russia.
-(Note: The game was first scheduled to be released in May, for that region.)
-In July, the game was released as a digital distribution, with its publisher being Element5.
-That same year in Poland, the game was released and published by Nicolas Games.
+On June 13, Mad Tracks was published by Akella and released in Russia.
+Unlike other releases of the game, the Russian version features two compact discs instead of one.
+In July, it was released as via digital distribution, published by Element5.
+In Poland, the game was published by Nicolas Games and released on October 20.